5 Best Bungee Jumping Near Chicago: Extreme Adventures 2026

 - Alan John Hackett from New Zealand invented the bungee ropes in 1980.

 - China’s Macau Tower(764 ft) holds the Guinness World Record for the highest commercial Bungee jumping.
-It is 4-5 seconds of freefall at 125mph from the top to the ground.
+It is 4-5 seconds of free-fall at 125mph from the top to the ground.

 - Bungee jumping is pretty safe despite the adrenaline rush and inherent risk factors.